ScilifelabDataCentre/dds_cli/docs/index.rst

 Welcome to the Data Delivery Systems' Documentation!
 =====================================================================

-The Data Delivery System (DDS, https://delivery.scilifelab.se/) consists of a command line interface (CLI) and a currently minimal web interface.
+The Data Delivery System (DDS, https://delivery.scilifelab.se/) consists of a command line interface (CLI) and a web interface.
 The web interface will be improved on as soon as possible, but we have decided that having a working CLI and its corresponding API is highest on the priority list.

 How do I get my user account?
 ===============================